Bavarian Pine Vole

 Frequently asked questions

-Bavarian Vole is classified as Critically Endangered — facing an extremely high risk of extinction in the wild — because population sizes are very small, declining sharply, or restricted to a tiny range.
+Bavarian Pine Vole is classified as Critically Endangered — facing an extremely high risk of extinction in the wild — because population sizes are very small, declining sharply, or restricted to a tiny range.
 The Bavarian Vole is critically endangered due to its extremely restricted range in the Austrian and German Alps, where it occupies only a few high-altitude meadow sites above 1000 meters elevation.
 Climate change poses the most severe threat as warming temperatures force alpine vegetation zones upward, reducing and fragmenting the species' already limited suitable habitat.
 Additional pressures from tourism development, grazing, and habitat degradation further threaten the remaining populations.

-Where does Bavarian Vole live?
+Where does Bavarian Pine Vole live?

-Bavarian Vole occurs in across multiple regions.
+Bavarian Pine Vole occurs in across multiple regions.
 Country-level distribution data is sourced from the IUCN Red List and cross-referenced with GBIF occurrences.

-The main threats to Bavarian Vole are ai-1, ai-2, ai-3, and ai-4.
+The main threats to Bavarian Pine Vole are ai-1, ai-2, ai-3, and ai-4.
 The full IUCN-classified threat record for this species is detailed on the species page.

 Get weekly conservation intelligence